hypertrace/hypertrace-docs-website/src/pages/instrumentation/java-agent.md

 ### Supported Libraries and Frameworks

-We support an impressively huge number of [libraries and frameworks](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#libraries---frameworks) and a majority of the most popular [application servers](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#application-servers)...right out of the box!
+We support an impressively huge number of [libraries and frameworks](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#libraries---frameworks) and a majority of the most popular [application servers](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#application-servers) right out of the box!
 [Click here to see the full list](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md) and to learn more about
 [disabled instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#disabled-instrumentations)
 and how to [suppress unwanted instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/suppressing-instrumentation.md).

-## Manually instrumenting
+### Manually instrumenting

 For most users, the out-of-the-box instrumentation is completely sufficient and nothing more has to be done.
 Sometimes, however, users wish to add attributes to the otherwise automatic spans,